toolisticon/aptk/README.md

 Then your annotation processor needs to extends the de.holisticon.annotationprocessor.AbstractAnnotationProcessor to be able to use the utilities offered by this project and to build your annotation processor.

-You can find a small example project for an annotation processor in our [example](example/).
+Please check our example provided in the github.

-# Contributing to annotation-processor-toolkit
+# Contributing

 We welcome any kind of suggestions and pull requests.